-All of the resources below are designed to help the whole pharmacy team to support and advise customers affected by erection problems.
-From videos and scenarios to more in-depth learning and a copy of the Pharmacy Checklist, there is something available for various learning needs.
+All of the resources below are designed to help you support and advise customers affected by erection problems.
+The content is divided by job role and includes everything from short videos to more in-depth learning, making it easy to find something to suit your learning needs.

 The blue diamond and VIAGRA CONNECT® are registered trademarks of Upjohn UK Limited. © 2021.
 All rights reserved.

 Content developed by Upjohn UK Limited working together with CIG Healthcare Partnership. © 2021 CIG Healthcare Partnership